open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Finishing a todo

 A todo list is useless if we can't keep track of which todos we've finished, and which todos we have not.
-We need to add a way to manage this status.
+What we need is a way to manage status.

 First, let's replace our finished/unfinished text with a checkbox: